pg-sharding/benchmarks/README.md

 - with only one spqr-router
 - using [2,4,8,16,32,64,128] shards
-- using sysbench and its out of box OLTP tests
+- using sysbench and its out of box OLTP tests (see `results/` folder)
 - sysbench and spqr-router is running on the same host
 - each shard is PostgreSQL 14 with 8 vCPU, 100% vCPU rate Cascade Lake, 32 GB RAM, 100 GB local SSD disk
 - host with router has 16 vCPU, 100% vCPU rate, 32 GB RAM, 100 GB local SSD disk